49ers vs. Falcons anytime touchdown scorer props, back Christian McCaffrey on SNF

 Although it won't come in Green Bay, Aaron Rodgers has his chance to get some revenge against the franchise where he spent the first 18 years of his career.
 For the first time in his 21-year career, Rodgers plays the Packers, and the Future Hall of Fame quarterback can become the fifth quarterback in NFL history to defeat all 32 teams.
 Although the SportsLine model does not project the 41-year-old quarterback to cross the goal line himself, it does expect Rodgers to throw for at least one touchdown, and it sees value in multiple Steelers pass-catchers to include in Sunday Night Football anytime touchdown scorer bets when online sports betting.

 DK Metcalf has built a solid rapport with Rodgers in Pittsburgh, and the big-bodied receiver has scored a touchdown in four of his last five games.
 The model likes that trend to continue, including Metcalf in its Packers vs. Steelers Sunday Night Football anytime TD scorer best bets at +145 odds.
-It also sees value in a longshot Steelers pass-catcher to score a touchdown, backing tight end Jonnu Smith at +285 odds to score for the second straight week.
+Metcalf's over/under for total receptions is 4.5, and his over/under for receiving yards is 54.5.
+The model also sees value in a longshot Steelers pass-catcher to score a touchdown, backing tight end Jonnu Smith at +285 odds to score for the second straight week.
 The model also sees value in Packers running back Josh Jacobs, who, despite having the lowest odds at -185 to score a touchdown on Sunday Night Football, the model believes his odds should be in the -200 range.

 Before making any Packers vs. Steelers picks or anytime touchdown scorer props at sportsbooks, be sure to see the Week 8 NFL predictions from SportsLine's proven model and see the latest NFL odds.
 They can also help new users take advantage of sportsbook promos like the latest Fanatics Sportsbook promo code, which allows new users to bet and get up to $2,000 in No Sweat Bets in FanCash.